 Beginning in October of 2021, Microsoft began offering Windows 365 Enterprise clients support for Windows 11 for all newly provisioned PCs in the available regions.
 And by year-end that support had been extended to all Windows 365 Business clients as well.

 Windows 11 is the ideal OS for the hybrid environment.
-It is made to adapt to how you work, is highly secure, and IT won’t have difficulties with deployment and management.
-So as long as the hardware configuration supports it, you will get the option to select Windows 11 as the operating software.
+It can adapt to how you work.
+It’s equally, highly secure and IT won’t have difficulties with deployment and management.
+So as long as the hardware configuration supports it, you can optionally select Windows 11 as the operating software.
 Distinguishing between Windows 10 and 11 isn’t difficult because of the newly designed wallpaper that comes with Windows 11.

 Benefits of Windows 11

-As already mentioned, Windows 11 is the ideal OS for hybrid work environments and so that is arguably the biggest benefit.
+As already mentioned, Windows 11 is the ideal OS for hybrid work environments.
+And it is arguably the biggest benefit.
 Collaboration will become easier because of how Microsoft Teams Chat and other functions have been integrated into the taskbar.
 And even if the person you want to communicate with doesn’t have the Teams app, you can still communicate via two-way SMS.

 The new interface is also designed to be sleek, smooth, and free of distractions thus it should improve productivity.
 Using the same device for both work and play can sometimes prove tricky.
 But, you can better organize your life by creating virtual desktops with different looks and apps to cater to the different scenarios.